conzty01/hc-photo-search/Documentation/ProductionSetup.md

 2.  **Order Storage**: You need a Dataset on TrueNAS where your order photos are stored.
     - Example: `/mnt/pool1/orders`

-3.  **Meilisearch Data**: You should create a Dataset to persist the search index.
+3.  **Meilisearch Data**: You need a persistent location for the search index.
+This can be a dedicated Dataset OR a folder within an existing Dataset.
     - Example: `/mnt/pool1/app_data/hc_photo_search/meili_data`

 ## Docker Compose Configuration